RebornBeat/BGP-X/docs/deployment_architecture.md

 The daemon code is identical for router and standalone deployment.
 The difference is configuration scope (one device vs whole network) and which interfaces are managed.

-**Geographic Plausibility**: The standalone node may optionally declare a jurisdiction.
-If declared, geo plausibility scoring applies.
-If NOT declared, geo plausibility scoring does NOT apply.
-Jurisdiction declaration is OPTIONAL.

 **When to use**:
 - No router access
 - Travel